 Preliminary and HSC Assessment requirements and example assessments in CAFS.The session will focus on Assessment requirements and how to make the most of your tasks.
 Delegates will be exposed to a range of engaging tasks including teacher facilitated approach to the Independent Research Project.

-Completing Online First Years of Teaching CAFS will contribute 3.5 hours of NESA Registered PD addressing 2.1.2 and 6.2.2, from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+Completing Online First Years of Teaching CAFS will contribute 3.5 hours of Elective PD addressing 2.1.2 and 6.2.2 from the Australian Professional Standards for Teachers.

 2.1.2 Proficient Level – Apply knowledge of the content and teaching strategies of the teaching area to develop engaging teaching activities.